TinnoTienno/CPP-piscine/cpp01/README.md

 En plus, ca permet de renommer une variable, si toutefois ca vous parait necessaire

 EX03 -
-"HumanA can have a reference or a pointer to the Weapon."
-Ca veut dire quoi ca ?
-En vrai, c'est un des exos les plus durs, faudrait peut etre le faire checker par quelqu'un
+"HumanA can have a reference or a pointer to the Weapon." -> C'est un choix.
+On choisit la reference ici

 EX04 -
 Tests a faire :